voder-ai/create-fastify-ts/docs/testing-strategy.md

 - **Do not** shell out directly to `npm init @voder-ai/fastify-ts` or re‑create temp‑project logic unless there is a strong reason.
 - Prefer extending these helpers or adding small, focused utilities next to them so that future tests can share the same behavior.
 - Keep helper APIs small and intention‑revealing (for example, `initializeGeneratedProject`, `runTscBuildForProject`, `startCompiledServerViaNode`).
 This keeps tests readable and reduces duplication across suites.

+#### Testing Dev Server Initial Compilation

+A critical scenario that must be tested is **running `npm run dev` without a pre-built `dist/` folder**.
+This tests the real-world experience of a developer who:

+1. Runs `npm init @voder-ai/fastify-ts my-project`
+2. Runs `npm install`
+3. Immediately runs `npm run dev` (without running `npm run build` first)

+This scenario is different from the existing dev server tests because:

+- **Existing tests use `DEV_SERVER_SKIP_TSC_WATCH: '1'`** which bypasses TypeScript compilation entirely
+- **Existing hot-reload tests pre-create `dist/src/index.js`** before starting the dev server
+- **Neither approach exercises the initial compilation delay** that occurs when starting from scratch

+**When to add tests for initial compilation:**

+- When modifying `dev-server.mjs` startup logic or timing
+- When changing how TypeScript watch mode initialization works
+- When fixing bugs related to "file not found" errors on first `npm run dev`
+- When adjusting the delay/wait logic before starting the compiled server

+**Implementation guidelines:**

+- Create a generated project with TypeScript source files but **no `dist/` folder**
+- Run `npm run dev` (or equivalent) **without `DEV_SERVER_SKIP_TSC_WATCH`**
+- Wait for TypeScript compilation to complete (watch for "Found 0 errors" message)
+- Verify the server starts successfully after compilation completes
+- Assert the server responds to requests (e.g., `/health` endpoint)
+- These tests will be slower (3-10 seconds) than tests using `DEV_SERVER_SKIP_TSC_WATCH`
+- Consider running them in a separate test suite or with longer timeouts
+- Clean up test projects in `afterEach` to avoid polluting the repository

 ## Evolving Coverage